palantir/conjure-rust/README.md

           The version of the generated crate.
 Defaults to `--productVersion` --extraManifestJson <json>
           Extra manifest configuration as a JSON object.
-          This JSON will be convertd to TOML and merged into the generated Cargo.toml manifest.
+          This JSON will be converted to TOML and merged into the generated Cargo.toml manifest.

           Example:
               --extraManifestJson '{